 Assumed knowledge: HSC Mathematics or at least a credit in MATH1111.
-Prohibition: May not be counted with MATH1003, MATH1903, MATH1907.

 In this course students are introduced to the most common mathematical tools used to model systems exhibiting various types of growth or decay and interactions such as cooperation and competition.
 Authentic examples are drawn from a wide variety of disciplines including biology, medicine, economics and sociology.
 Emphasis is placed on concepts such as equilibrium and stability.
 Students learn how to construct, interpret and solve simple differential equations and recurrence relations.
 Specific techniques include separation of variables, partial fractions and first and second order linear equations with constant coefficients.
 Students are also shown how to iteratively improve approximate numerical solutions to equations.